TheOdinProject/curriculum/foundations/git_basics/git_basics.md

 ### Assignment

 Note: As of October 1st, 2020, all new Git repositories will create a default branch named 'main' instead of 'master'.
-(Visit [this article](https://www.theserverside.com/feature/Why-GitHub-renamed-its-master-branch-to-main) by Carolyn Heinze if you wish to understand the reasons behind the change.)

 <div class="lesson-content__panel" markdown="1">